rtcharity/resources.eahub.org/content/events_and_activities/remote-volunteering-opportunities-in-effective-altruism.md

 The Life You Can Save (TLYCS) is an EA organization focused on raising awareness of effective giving and fundraising for several recommended charities working in global development, public health and poverty alleviation, including Givewell's top recommended and standout charities.
 TLYCS is currently seeking volunteers for their social media team.
 TLYCS also provides resources for how to run Giving Games for global health and development charities, as well as materials for charities in other focus areas such as farm animal welfare and global catastrophic risk reduction.

+The Missing Maps campaign Humanitarian OpenStreetMap is an online, easy, direct volunteering initiative aimed at helping a variety of local charities and NGOs around the world become more effective through using donated satellite imagery to build open-source maps.
+The local teams working with this campaign can then immediately use these maps, and local people can take on and enhance them.
+Initiatives supported include disaster response as well as longer-term poverty alleviation, health, and human rights interventions.
+You can get started directly at Missing Maps website, or ping effective altruist @jamiewoodhouse on Twitter to learn more.

 Farm Animal Welfare